amardeeplakshkar/LiveEmoji/README.md

 LiveEmoji is a delightful collection of animated emoji icons designed for React applications.
 Bring your user interfaces to life with our vibrant and expressive emojis that seamlessly blend into your projects.
 With easy-to-use components and customizable options, LiveEmoji empowers developers to enhance their applications with a touch of fun and creativity.

+## Features

+- **Animated emojis**: A curated selection of animated emoji icons
+- **Responsive and customizable**: Easily adjust emoji size and apply custom styling
+- **Optimized for performance**: Smooth animations that perform beautifully across devices
+- **Easy to use**: Import and display emojis with simple, intuitive components
+- **TypeScript support**: For robust typing and better developer experience

 ## Installation

 You can install LiveEmoji via npm: